jstz-dev/jstz/scripts/debug/README.md

-# RISC-V Rollup Debug Scripts
+# Debug Scripts - jstzd Equivalent

-This directory contains shell scripts to manually reproduce what `cargo run --bin jstzd` does, but split into separate components for easier debugging.
+These scripts replicate exactly what `cargo run --bin jstzd -- run` does.

-## Prerequisites
+## Overview

-- Octez binaries in PATH:
-  - `octez-node`
-  - `octez-client`
+These scripts break down the jstzd startup process into individual steps for debugging.
+They use the **same configuration, accounts, and parameters** that jstzd uses.

+## Key Differences from Old Debug Scripts

+1. **8 Bootstrap Accounts**: Uses all 8 bootstrap accounts from `crates/jstzd/resources/bootstrap_account/accounts.json`

-  - `octez-baker-alpha`
+   - activator (1 mutez)
-  - `octez-smart-rollup-node-alpha`
+   - injector (100,000,000,000 mutez)
+   - **rollup_operator (100,000,000,000 mutez)** ← Bootstrap account, doesn't need manual funding!
+   - bootstrap1-5 (each 100,000,000,000 mutez)

+2. **Protocol Parameters**: Uses octez sandbox parameters from `crates/octez/resources/protocol_parameters/sandbox/ProtoALphaALphaALphaALphaALphaALphaALphaALphaDdp3zK`

+   - Not the jstzd/tests params!

+3. **NO Boot Sector File**: The rollup node does NOT use `--boot-sector-file`

-- The RISC-V kernel at: `crates/jstzd/resources/jstz_rollup/lightweight-kernel-executable`
+   - RISC-V rollups get their kernel from origination: `kernel:<path>:<checksum>`
+   - Boot sector files are only for legacy WASM rollups

+4. **Block Level Timing**: Waits for level 5 after origination (not just level 3 + 10 seconds)

 ## Usage

-Run each script in a separate terminal window in order:
+Open 4 terminals and run these scripts in order:

-### Terminal 1: Start Octez Node
+### Terminal 1: Start Node

 ```bash
 ./scripts/debug/1-start-node.sh
 ```

-This will:

-- Create temporary directories
-- Generate node identity
-- Initialize node config
-- Start the octez node
-- Keep running (showing node logs)

-**Wait for**: Node to start accepting connections
+Wait for the node to start and show "Node is now running".

 ### Terminal 2: Setup Protocol